Katherine Dodds: Career

+As a writer

-Dodds is the writer of Picturing Transformation Nexw-áyantsut a book published in October 2013 by Figure 1 Publishing.
-The book features the photographic artwork of Uts'am Witness Project co-founder Nancy Bleck and was written with Bleck and Squamish Nation Hereditary Chief Bill Williams.
+Dodds is the writer of Picturing Transformation Nexw-áyantsut, a book published in October 2013 by Figure 1 Publishing.
+The book features the photographic artwork of Uts'am Witness Project co-founder Nancy Bleck and was written with her and Squamish Nation Hereditary Chief Bill Williams.
+In 2023, Dodds started working with Adbusters magazine again, helping with their new book Manifesto for World Revolution, and serving as a contributing editor.

-Education

-Dodds studied painting at the University of Victoria in the 1980s, graduating with an honours BFA in 1985.
-She got an MA with distinction from the University of Leeds, UK (Department of Fine Art and Cultural Studies) in 1998 in feminist theory and the visual arts.